Soft pink background used in the CPRT therapy hero section.

 understanding Child-Centered Play Therapy

 Child-Centered Play Therapy (CCPT) is a therapy approach that allows children to express thoughts, emotions, and experiences through play.
 In a safe, non-directive environment created by the therapist, children lead the session while building emotional awareness, resilience, and self-confidence.
 Play therapy is particularly effective for children dealing with anxiety, trauma, behavioral challenges, or life transitions.
-Learn more about our play therapy services in Tampa & St. Petersburg.
+Learn more about our play therapy services in Tampa, Sarasota & St. Petersburg.

 Child-Parent Relationship Therapy is used to address a wide range of emotional, behavioral, and relational challenges in both children and their parents or caregivers.

-How CPRT Helps Children in Tampa
+How CPRT Helps parents & children

 • Tantrums and Emotional Outbursts